server-os/server-image/README.md

 If you are making a change to `illumos-joyent`, please consider contributing directly to [illumos-gate](https://github.com/illumos/illumos-gate) instead.
-We automatically merge this into `illumos-joyent` every working day, so your fix will soon make it into SmartOS itself.
+We automatically merge this into `illumos-joyent` every working day, so your fix will soon make it into ServerOS itself.

 The default case should be contributing directly to upstream.
 However, in areas of significant divergence, such as `lx` brand or certain areas of the networking